 Webinar: Tenure and Promotion in Academia

-The Robert Wood Johnson Foundation New Connections program will be hosting a webinar on July 10, 2018 at 2 pm EST.
+The Robert Wood Johnson Foundation New Connections program hosted a webinar entitled “Preparing for Tenure and Promotion in Academia.”

-During this webinar, two RWJF New Connections Alumni will provide practical advice on tenure and promotion in academia.
-The presenters will draw on their own successful experiences with tenure as well as experiences of those they mentored.
-The presentation will include:
+During this webinar, two RWJF New Connections Alumni provided practical advice on tenure and promotion process in academia.
+Drawing on their own successful experiences with tenure as well as experiences of those they mentored, the presenters discussed:

 - Determining expectations for mid-tenure review, tenure review, and promotion to professor;